Main Hikes Map Virginia Hiking Books Hiking Tips

 From:

-McAfee Knob is one of the most photographed spots on the Appalachian Trail (A.T.) as it winds its way through Virginia.
+Part of the National Park Service, McAfee Knob is one of the most photographed spots on the Appalachian Trail (A.T.) as it winds its way through Virginia.
 Roanoke.com states: “In Virginia, McAfee Knob is the Appalachian Trail's poster and postcard image.
 Pick up an Appalachian Trail calendar and there's a good chance it's there.”
 The Knob has an almost 270 degree panorama of the Catawba Valley and North Mountain to the West, Tinker Cliffs to the North and the Roanoke Valley to the East.
-If you are going to do this as a backpack and plan on camping at the Pig Farm campsite or Campbell Shelter the total distance will be 9.5 miles.
+If you are going to do this as a backpack and plan on camping at the Pig Farm campsite or Campbell Shelter the total distance will be 9.4 miles

-It is a steady climb of around 1700’ in about 4.4 miles to the Knob from the VA311 parking area so you will get a good workout.
-On a clear day you will have some of the best views in the Southern Shenandoah Valley.
+This out/back hike is a steady climb of around 1700’ in about 3.9 miles to McAfee Knob from the VA311 parking area so you will get a good workout.
+On a clear day you will have some of the best views in the Roanoke Valley.
 Due to its popularity you will not be alone on this hike, but the overhang of McAfee Knob and its views make up for the lack of solitude.

-From the right side of the A.T. parking area, cross over VA311 and pick up the white blazed A.T. north.
+From the right side of the A.T. parking area, cross over VA311 where the Appalachian Trail crosses the road and pick up the white blazed A.T. north.
 In about 0.3 miles there will be an information kiosk on the left.
-Continue on the A.T. crossing four wooden walkways prior to reaching the Johns Spring Shelter on the right in 0.8 miles.
+Continue on the A.T. and pass the Johns Spring Shelter on the right.

-There will be another five wooden walkways before reaching the Catawba Mountain Shelter in 1.4 miles.
-In less than 0.1 miles before the shelter on the left, you will notice a spring with a white pipe protruding from some rocks with a constant stream of water (note: always treat water from unknown sources).
+In less than 0.1 miles before the Catawba Mountain Shelter on the left, you will notice a spring with a white pipe protruding from some rocks.
+The water has dried up where there is a plastic pipe near the AT except in early spring or after very heavy rains.
+The spring goes underground and emerges in pools below the shelter.
+Follow blue blazes to the the pools.
+Continue downstream if necessary (note: always treat water from unknown sources).
 Staying on the A.T. for another 0.1 miles arrive at two good camp sites, the A.T. bears to the left just before the camp sites.

 Remain on the A.T., crossing an old fire road and going through a high voltage power line clearing.
 In 0.3 miles past the power line clearing there will be the first good overlook on the left looking down to the Catawba Valley.
 Go 0.5 miles further up the trail to the McAfee Knob Spur Trail.
 Turn left, and in about 30 yards you will reach the top of the Knob with some outstanding views and of course, McAfee Knob protruding out well beyond the rest of the cliffs.
 There are significant drop offs so be careful.